 Note: The results include plans that filed Form 5500 Schedule H (typically plans with 100 participants or more) and exclude 403(b) plans with a 401(k) feature.
 See Exhibit A.3 in the appendix for data on the full 401(k) universe.
+For a complete time series of the percentage of large 401(k) plans and percentage of participants in large 401(k) plans with employer contributions, see BrightScope and Investment Company Institute 2021.
+Source: Investment Company Institute tabulations of US Department of Labor Form 5500 Research File

 Larger 401(k) plans were more likely than smaller plans to provide employer contributions.
-For example, in 2018, more than 90 percent of 401(k) plans with more than \$10 million in plan assets had employer contributions, compared with 84 percent
+For example, in 2019, more than 90 percent of 401(k) plans with more than \$10 million in plan assets had employer contributions, compared with